-4.1.3 How to submit a job with 3ds Max and Corona renderer:
+How to submit a job with 3ds Max and Corona Renderer

-Open your scene on 3ds Max with Corona renderer and open the render setup.
+Open your scene in 3ds Max with Corona Renderer and open the render setup.

-On the common tab under “Output Size” section, you will be able to define the render resolution for the images you will render online.
+In the common tab, under 'Output Size', you are able to define the render resolution for the images you want to render online.

-Under the “Render Output” section make sure the “Save file” option is checked and then click on “Files” to define and output name and rendering format.
+In the 'Render Output' section, make sure that the 'Save file' option is checked.
+Click on 'Files...' to define the output name and the rendering format.

-Select the format, save path and set a name for the images that you will send to the render cloud and then click on “Save”.
+Select the format, save the path and set a name for the images that you want to send to the render cloud and then click 'Save'.

-Please go to the scene tab to set the progressive rendering limits, with these values you will determine when to stop the rendering process on the render cloud.
-You have to set both values and the render will stop when either of these are reached, please remember that the noise limit value must be more than higher than 0.005 and then pass limit value higher than 1 (Time limit option is currently not available).
+Please go to the scene tab to set the progressive rendering limits.
+With these values, you can determine when the rendering process in the render cloud is stopped.
+You have to set both values and the render will stop when either of these is reached.
+Please remember that the noise limit must be higher than 0.005 and the pass limit higher than 1 (the time limit option is currently not available).

-Please close the 3ds Max render setup and click on “Render now” on your toolbar to open the Rebusfarm render setup window and send your job to render online.
+Please close the 3ds Max render setup and click on 'Render now' in your toolbar to open the RebusFarm render setup window and send your job to render online.

-After configuring your RebusFarm settings, please click on the button “Render now” at the bottom of the RebusFarm setup window.
+After configuring your RebusFarm settings, please click the button 'Upload to RebusFarm' at the bottom of the RebusFarm setup window.

-I new window will be opened for RebusFarm messages showing all the relevant information, warnings and errors your scene may have.
+A new window will open for RebusFarm messages, showing all the relevant information, warnings and errors your scene may have.

-If you don’t get any error message, then please proceed to click on “Send to RebusFarm” to send your job to render online.
+If you don’t get an error message, please proceed by clicking on 'Send to RebusFarm' to render online.

-As soon as the job gets complete, your results will be automatically downloaded to the output save path that you set on your render configuration before sending your job to the render cloud.
+Once the render job is completed, your results will automatically be downloaded from the render cloud to the output save path that you set in your render configuration.